BurendoUK/burendo-handbook-public/blog/2023-09-05-Scrum-Master-Myth.md

 tags: [scrum, engineering, leadership]
 ---

-# The Myth of the Scrum Master: A Tech Lead's Perspective on Why We Don't Need 'Em
+# Do I need a Scrum Master?: A Tech Lead's perspective on Scrum Masters

 ## Introduction
 Ah, the Scrum Master...
 Shepherd of agile teams, keeper of ceremonies, the majestic servant leader.